Top 6 Causes of Clicking Noise When Braking

 Causes of Clicking Noise When Braking

 A clicking sound while braking could indicate that the brake system is not working correctly.
-A loose component or suspension could cause it.
+The most common causes are:

 1. Rusty Anti-Rattle Springs

-One of the most common reasons for clicking noises while braking is the presence of a rust-colored anti-rattle spring.
+One of the most common reasons for clicking noises while braking is a rusty anti-rattle spring.

 This component prevents the pads from moving and vibrating while you apply the brakes.